MarieLebh/deswomanUTIL/README.md

 > - Absence of a canonical start codon (ATG)
 > - Absence of a stop codon (TAA, TAG, TGA)
 > - Absence of complete transcription.
 That means not the complete homolog is transcribed.
 It can however be partly transcribed.
 There might also be antisense transcription.
-> - A premature stop codon in the first x % of the sequence (the x corresponds to what the threshold selected during the preceeding DESwoMAN run).
+> - A premature stop codon in the first x % of the sequence (the x corresponds to the threshold selected during the preceeding DESwoMAN run).
 > - Less than 50 % of the reading frame is conserved in the homolog.
 >
 > If none of these features are missing the homolog will be considered "potentially coding" and the script requires a noncoding homolog in a more distant outgroup.
 Otherwise the ORF is excluded as its _de novo_ status could not be confirmed.